cine, Lessons Learned

 Below is a teaser reveal of my “The Creator” franken-rig, super 16mm ghetto style, that the above clip what shot with (the shot of the rig was done in the studio with the BMPCC4K):

-In the video above, you can see the Franken-rig was jiggling a bit when rotating on the tripod.
-I later fixed this by adding a longer Manfrotto base-plate that helps tie more of the rig together, making it more structurally sound.
+Update: In the video above, you can see the Franken-rig was jiggling a bit when rotating on the tripod.
+I later fixed this by adding a longer Manfrotto base-plate that helps tie more of the rig parts together, making it more structurally sound.
 (See the Kit.co page for details).

 The rig is so obnoxiously heavy that it has given me months of seriously unpleasant pinched nerves in the neck and god awful shoulder pains.
 Back to the drawing board.
-I’m now thinking about adding a Proaim Flycam steadicam vest.
+I’m now thinking about adding a cheap-ish Proaim Flycam steadicam vest.
 To a shoulder rig… Yes, I’m a lost cause.
-No, I don’t want to hear a word about the sunken cost fallacy at this point.
+No, I don’t want to hear a stinking word about sunken cost fallacy at this point.

-But I am in love with the images that come out of that tiny camera – when you get rid of the micro-jitters, light it and grade it properly.
+All of which amounts to an incredibly stupid amount of rigging for a tiny old 300g camera that “only” shoots 1080p, but I am in love with the images that come out of that tiny camera – when you get rid of the micro-jitters, light it and grade it properly.

 My Grading Today